 (Dave Dobson was a fascinating character.
-He taught his seminars mainly through telling us stories – which remain fresh in my mind over 30 years after the seminar.
+He taught his seminars mainly through telling us stories – which remain fresh in my mind over 35 years after his seminars.
 He, too, had that mischievousness about him.
 And you were never sure whether it was truth or a made-up story.
 Not that it made a lot of difference – the lesson was always valuable.
-He died in 2008 but his website is still online at http://www.otcc.com.)
+He died in 2008 but his website is still online at https://www.otcc.com.)

 We programme ourselves